Perhaps you have just purchased an electric smoker. Or you have heard how convenient they are and are thinking about buying one yourself.

 You may need to make some further fine adjustments to the set temperature to reduce the “swing” even further.
 Once you have experimented a little, you should be able to get your smoker running pretty close to temperature from the get go.

 Your cooker will likely have the option of a cold smoker attachment.
-If you can’t get your hands on one, pellet smoking devices such as the A-Maze-N Pellet products will perform a similar function.
+If you can’t get your hands on one, pellet smoking devices will perform a similar function.

 The Masterbuilt cold smoker attachment, for instance, will provide up to 6 hours of consistent smoke.
 It uses regular wood chips and attaches to your digital smoker.

 These attachments will smoke at temperatures as low as 100 – 120°F, making them perfect for cold smoking products such as cheeses.